klizhentas/notes/cloud-mainframe.md

 dig through the library code, language runtime, kernel and drivers, and get some great answers and experience as a result.
 When you encounter the same problem on a closed system it feels like you hit a wall, and there is no way to climb over it.

-Last time I got this feeling when starting my first job as a systems engineer on Windows.
+First time I got this feeling when starting my first job as a systems engineer on Windows.
 Compared to the Linux, MSDN was very polished and robust piece of documentation (that you had to pirate if you are a poor student in rural Russia), but it had one great omission - source code.
 Linux docs sometimes were terrible, but with code and patience, you can get all the answers you want.